AungYeZawDev/README/jectsport.md

 ## About us
 techblog.badoo.com is a site owned and operated by Badoo Trading Limited.

-We are registered in England under company number 07540255.
+We are registered in Myanmar under company number 07540255.

-Our registered office is at Media Village, 131 - 151 Great Titchfield Street, London, W1W 5BB.
+Our registered office is at Thingan Gyun, 131 - 151 Great Titchfield Street, Yangon, W1W 5BB.